Q: How do I flush gDiapers Disposable Inserts?

 Answer: gDiapers Disposable Inserts have been designed to be flushed down toilets in North America.
 Please note that all solid waste should be flushed in a toilet regardless of which diaper brand you choose to use.

-- Rip - Tear down a vertical side of the disposable inserts, over the toilet bowl.
+- Rip - Tear down a vertical side of the disposable insert, while holding it over the toilet bowl.
 If the insert is already saturated, dunk it in the bowl first to let it soak up a bit of water.
 This makes tearing easier.
 When it’s ripped, dump out the inner core of the insert into the toilet.